RLRyals/StringToFilesEPBM/README.md

+Certainly!
+Here's the updated README with the execution policy change instructions included:

+---

 # JSON-Based Directory and File Creator

 This tool allows you to create a structured set of directories and files based on a JSON input.
 It's perfect for authors or anyone needing to quickly generate organized content structures.